jmquigley/gadgets/README.md

 $ yarn start
 ```

+### Development
+#### Building

+The build process happens in two steps:

+1. Typescript Compilation (first)
+2. Webpack vial babel-loader (second)

+The Typescript build converts all of the .ts and .tsx files into their .js and .jsx counterparts, while also generating typing information (.d.ts).
+It uses the [tsc compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to generate this code.
+The second part uses webpack to take these converted files and generate a webpack bundle.
+During the bundle creation the generated typings are placed into the dist directory with the generated bundle.
+This process is followed instead of using a webpack loader to handle the typescript compilation (such as [ts-loader](https://github.com/TypeStrong/ts-loader).
+The webpack build can't generate typings via the loader and use the copy webpack plugin at the same time.
+This happens because the copy plugin tries to copy files in parallel while they are being generated.
+This leads to errors and warnings in the build for missing files that are not yet generated.
+In the future this may be changed to use a loader and the [webpack-shell-plugin](https://www.npmjs.com/package/webpack-shell-plugin) instead of the webpack copy plugin, but the current solution didn't require custom code to perform the copy.
+This two part solution works, but does lead to the following complication.

 To change the code while electron is running and use `CMD + R` to refresh electron (in two terminals):

 ```
 $ yarn watch:types.    # starts the typescript compiler in terminal 1
 $ yarn watch:webpack   # starts the webpack watcher in terminal 2
 ```

 This starts two separate watchers.
 It will watch for changes in the typescript files first.
-When detected the typescript compiler will build from `.tsx` to `.jsx`.
+When detected the typescript compiler will build from `.ts/.tsx` to `.js/.jsx`.
 The webpack watcher will then see this and rebuild the bundle with the second watcher.

 This library was created for use in the [Electron UI](
 https://electron.atom.io/) and has been tested to work with the most recent version of Chromium in Electron.
 It contains a custom set of [React](https://facebook.github.io/react/) widgets and composite components used to create a desktop application.
 The build uses [Typescript](https://www.typescriptlang.org/) and [Wepback](https://webpack.github.io/) to create the package.
 Once built it contains a distribution bundle (`bundle.js`) and a CSS file (`styles.css`) that can be included within another project.
 The library also makes use of [styled components](https://www.styled-components.com/).

 Click on the each documented element below to see a picture of the component (where applicable).
 To see a live demo, build the application (listed above).
 It will run a demo electron application demonstrating each component.
 The demo application also contains samples that demonstrate how the components are used.

+#### Debugging
+The library use the [debug](https://www.npmjs.com/package/debug) module to print information to log.
+To see debugging information set the environment variable `DEBUG_GADGETS` to `true`.
+Also, set a string qualifier to the `DEBUG` environment varaible to turn on messages for a component (this is needed by the debug module).
+All of the components have their own namespace that follows the convention:

+    "gadgets.{component}[:{action}]"

+Where *component* is the React name for the component, i.e. `Accordion`, `List`, etc...
+The *:action* is either empty, `:create`, or `:render`.  e.g.

+    "gadgets.Accordion:render"

+Will print debugging information when the `render()` method is called.
+This includes the `props` and `state` at the time the render operation started.
+Wildcards can also be used:

+    'gadgets.*:create`

+When the constructor is called to create each instance of a component, the *create* message will displayed in the console.
+It will contain references to the initial props and state.
+With the wildcard above this will display the create message for every component as it is created.

 ## Widgets
 The module contains the following widgets (click on each header to see attribute/event details for each):